github/codeql/docs/ql-style-guide.md

 ## Indentation
 1. *Always* use 2 spaces for indentation.
 1. *Always* indent:
-   - the *body* of a module, newtype, class or predicate,
+   - The *body* of a module, newtype, class or predicate
-   - the second and subsequent lines after you use a line break to split a long line,
+   - The second and subsequent lines after you use a line break to split a long line
-   - the *body* of a `from`, `where` or `select` clause where it spans multiple lines,
+   - The *body* of a `from`, `where` or `select` clause where it spans multiple lines
-   - the *body* of a *quantifier* that spans multiple lines.
+   - The *body* of a *quantifier* that spans multiple lines

 ### Examples